Clare Howard, Chief Executive

 Louise Keevil, Inclusive Skills Manager

-Louise became the Inclusive Skills Manager for Natspec in December 2016.
-She has 13 years of experience working with people with disabilities in a wide range of contexts at Derwen College as well as locally, regionally, nationally and internationally.
-Louise has a shared role as she is also the Director of Charity and Corporate Services at Derwen College.
+Louise Keevil became the Inclusive Skills Manager for Natspec in December 2016.
+She has 14 years of experience working with people with disabilities in a wide range of contexts at a member college as well as locally, regionally, nationally and internationally.
 She has led the Inclusive Skills Competitions agenda from its infancy and now there is a growing portfolio and ever increasing interest in the education, business and political sectors.
 Louise has a very strong belief that everybody should have the opportunity to be the best they can be and this is evident in the Inclusive Skills work.

 Rita Buckley, Company Administrator

 Rita joined Natspec in September 2016.
 During her career, she has undertaken a range of roles within the administration, events, training, and project management sector.
 Rita is organised and efficient with extensive experience in all areas of administration, project planning and budget management.
 Outside of work Rita is a member of Girlguiding UK as a volunteer and has completed the Girlguiding Leadership Qualification and runs a weekly Brownie Unit of 27, 7-10-year-old, girls.